falcorocks/learns/README.md

 * we can issue a code signing certificate from Fulcio, even if a key is provided `--issue-certificate=false`
     - what happens when this is enabled?
 It does not work without providing `id-token: write` permissions.
 What happens if you give it?
 Then you get a certificate in the transparency log that looks exactly like the one from the keyless workflow.
 See for instance https://search.sigstore.dev/?logIndex=30755007
 * the upload to the transparency log can be disabled with the flag `--tlog-upload=true`
-    - what happens in keyless mode?
+    - what happens in keyless mode? it fails
-    - what happens in keyed mode?
+    - what happens in keyed mode? it fails

-    - in both cases, verification fails.
-Verification checks the validity of a signature
+### what is the purpose of the transparency log?